BLCM/bl3mods/RadiantArin/Readme.txt

 CHANGELOG:

+1.2.0

+• Changed NE damage bonus versus Armor back to it's original 80%.
+Radiation damage is now weak against shields and armor by 25% in Normal Mode, and 50% in TVHM/Mayhem mode.

+• Changed the health of Scraptrap Nest and Scraptrap Prime.

+• Increased Heavy weapon damage by 0.25.

+• Reduced SMG damage by 0.05.

+• Reduced Shotgun damage by 0.025.

+• Increased COV damage by 15% across the board.
+Reverted the AR buff to compensate.

+• Reverted the Dahl AR Rifle nerf to Fire Rate and Damage buff.
+The nerf to Fire Rate was 25%, now it's 15%.
+Damage was lowered from 25% to 15%.

+• Hyperion Shotgun Damage was decreased by 5%.

+• Maliwan Pistol damage was increased by 5%.

+• Tediore E-Tech barrels were being double dipped with the new changes to E-Tech weapons.
+These have been reverted.

+• Torgue has had its damage increased by 35% across the board.

+• E-Tech ARs were nerfed by 10%.
+Dahl E-Tech SMGs were buffed by 12.5%.

+• Ruby's Wrath damage was reduced to 2.2 from 2.5.

+• Globetrotter damage was increased to 2.5 from 2.0.

+• Kaos damage was reduced to 1.75 from 1.875.

+• Boomer was fixed.

+• Gold Rush damage was increased to 1.638 up from 1.365.

+• Hyperfocus XZ41 damage increased to 1.5 from 1.4.

+• Blade Fury damage decreased from 1.6 to 1.072.

+• Hive damage decreased from 2.25 to 2.0.

+• Quadomizer damage increased from 2.1 to 2.3.

+• Satisfaction damage increased from 2.0 to 2.5.

+• Scourge damage decreased from 2.0 to 1.8.

+• Tunguska damage decreased from 2.0 to 1.75.

+• Kickcharger damage decreased from 2.0 to 1.75.

+• Cryophobia damage decreased from 1.85 to 1.75.

+• Splash Damage on the Fulcrum decreased from 180 to 100.

+• Changed Parts Set on the Arcadia in order for it to work with anointment reroll.

+• Added three new weapons.
+These are the Basilisk, the Executive Decision, and the Boom Stick.
+The Basilisk can drop from Lasodactyl, the Executive Decision from One Punch, and the Boom Stick from Waylon Hurd.

+• The Love Thumper was removed from the modpack.
+Coincidentally, this means bringing back the OPQ.
+Yay! :)

+CHARACTER CHANGES:

+Moze:

+• Matched Set and Experimental Munitions buffs were reverted.

+• Click Click was changed to the following: "Moze gains dramatically increased Gun Damage on the first shot of a fully loaded magazine.
+Does not work with COV weapons."
+The reason for this change is that Click Click originally did not fit in with Moze's skill tree, and it was primarily a useless skill.
+Now, it serves more purpose in her tree and has actual use, especially with the class mods that now boost it.
+The scaling for Click Click has been increased to 40% per level now to make room for the new text.

+Amara:

+• Replaced Mindfulness Shield Recharge Delay with Gun Damage.

+• From Rest replaces Charge Time with Magazine Size.

+• Tempest Gun Damage was reverted from V1 back to its original Gun Damage.
+Some other skills that work the same way have been reverted as well.

+• Updated the World Drop Legendary pool with the new weapons.
+If it specifically does not say on the Wiki that it world drops, then it will not world drop.

+• Fixed a bug with GeneVIV's drop pools.

+• Fixed a bug with Pain and Terror (or more appropriately, Agonizer 9k) dropping the Kitten still.

+• Increased Looter Psycho's drop chances for Legendary gear.

+• Adding Manufacturer Infos back to Anointed Gear.
+The most annoying part of Anointed Gear was that it took away some much needed information regarding Manufacturer Texts, like Vladof Sniper Rifles, or how many shots a Shotgun has on its Underbarrel.
+This has been fixed.

 1.1.0

 • Decreased Shock damage on armor to its original value of 75% on NVHM, and 50% on TVHM.